-The Group has licence intangible assets of \$1,097.3 million, goodwill of \$346.5 million and other intangible assets of \$216.3 million.
-Property, plant & equipment of \$3,959.2 million is also held on the statement of financial position at 30 June 2017.
-The Group performs an impairment assessment on an annual basis, for goodwill and indefinite life intangible assets, or when there is an impairment indicator present.
+Why significant How our audit addressed the key audit matter The Group has licence intangible assets of We evaluated the cash flow forecasts, which \$1,097.3 million, goodwill of \$346.5 million and supported the value-in-use impairment models other intangible assets of \$216.3 million. for goodwill, licence intangible assets, other Property, plant & equipment of \$3,959.2 million intangible assets and other non-current assets is also held on the statement of financial such as property, plant and equipment. position at 30 June 2017.
+The Group performs We compared the forecasts with the Board an impairment assessment on an annual basis, approved budgets and long term financial plan. for goodwill and indefinite life intangible assets, We also compared the actual results for or when there is an impairment indicator FY 2017 against the forecasts to assess their present. reliability.